This event is composed of a series of recording packages and a series of panel discussions on the content of the recordings!

 Pat Harris

 after qualifying from Cambridge University, she completed her Ph.D. at the Animal Health Trust into the Equine Rhabdomyolysis Syndrome.
-She joined the Waltham Centre for Pet Nutrition (now Waltham Petcare Science Institute) in 1995.
-As Director of Science for Mars Horsecare and Head of the WALTHAMTM Equine Studies Group, she is responsible for their equine research conducted in collaboration with experts at institutes and universities globally.
+She joined the Waltham Centre for Pet Nutrition (now Waltham Petcare Science Institute) in 1995 where she worked for over 30 yrs.
+As Director of Science for Mars Horsecare and Head of the WALTHAMTM Equine Studies Group, she was responsible for their equine research conducted in collaboration with experts at institutes and universities globally.
 This provides the science behind the SPILLERS™, BUCKEYE™ Nutrition, and WINERGY™ brands.
+In 2025 she became Nutrition and Science Advisor to Mars Horsecare and the Equine Studies Group.
 She is also a scientific advisor to MARS EquestrianTM sponsorship.
 Pat is a European Specialist in Veterinary Clinical and Comparative Nutrition, an RCVS recognized specialist in veterinary clinical nutrition (equine), and a British Equine Veterinary Association Past-President.
 She is also a member of several international society and charity boards and holds, or has held, several academic posts within various institutions around the world.
 Pat lectures internationally on nutrition as it affects the health, welfare, behavior, and performance of the horse.
 She is the author or co-author of over 500 scientific papers, abstracts, and book chapters with recent emphasis on obesity, laminitis, and senior horse nutrition.

 Pia Haubro